CIAC introduces first Responsible Care® Codes for equity, diversity and inclusion

 After extensive consultation with members and stakeholders, the Chemistry Industry Association of Canada (CIAC) has updated Responsible Care Codes for 2023 to include new, auditable commitments in the area of equity, diversity and inclusion (ED&I).

-Founded in Canada in 1985, Responsible Care is the global Environment, Social and Governance (ESG) standard for the global chemistry industry, in place in more than 70 countries and recognized by the United Nations as a leading corporate responsibility practice.
+Founded in Canada in 1985, Responsible Care is the global sustainability initiative for the global chemistry industry, in place in more than 70 countries and recognized by the United Nations as a leading corporate responsibility practice.

 CIAC is the first national association to explicitly include ED&I codes into Responsible Care Codes which are in alignment with the UN Social Development Goals: 8 Decent work and economic growth; and 10 Reduced Inequalities.